Avoid ruining UX with poorly integrated ads. Discover...

 UX Architect

 A well-composed design can significantly enhance user satisfaction by providing a seamless and intuitive experience.
-By employing the principles of good design, UI/UX designers can create interfaces that are easy to navigate, visually appealing and aligned with user expectations.
+Using the principles of good design, UI/UX designers can create interfaces that are easy to navigate.

 Composition also plays a critical role in optimizing performance metrics.
 A coherent and well-structured design can reduce cognitive load, enabling users to process information more efficiently.
 This, in turn, can lead to increased engagement, higher conversion rates and improved customer retention.